yAudit/blog-site/content/leetspeak-1-watermelon.md

 <img src="/watermelon.jpeg" width="70%"  style="display: block; margin: 0 auto" />

-## Tell us about your journey to Electisec 🛣️
+## Tell us about your journey to yAudit 🛣️

-I graduated from university a couple of months after joining Electisec.
+I graduated from university a couple of months after joining yAudit.
 Before, I was participating in every hackathon I could find, just having a fun time with uni friends.

-I first heard about Electisec when I met two DAO members in Bogotá at Devcon 6.
+I first heard about yAudit when I met two DAO members in Bogotá at Devcon 6.
 They showed me what a fellowship looked like and what previous fellows had achieved after participating.
 Needless to say, as soon as I got back home, I immediately started preparing for the next smart contract fellowship 🤓.

 ## How did the fellowship shape your security career? 🌱
 Before the fellowship, my auditing experience was mostly solo competitions.
-While that helped me sharpen my individual skills, the [Electisec Fellowship](https://electisec.com/fellowships) introduced me to a new way of working—collaborative auditing.
+While that helped me sharpen my individual skills, the [yAudit Fellowship](https://yaudit.dev/fellowships) introduced me to a new way of working—collaborative auditing.
 Working with a team allowed me to see different approaches to problem-solving, learn from my peers, and develop my own auditing style.

 One of the *biggest takeaways* from the fellowship was understanding how I like to work: brainstorming, throwing out all my ideas, and bouncing thoughts off teammates.
 This collaborative experience helped me form professional relationships that continue to this day.
-Eventually, my journey through the fellowship opened the door to becoming an Electisec smart contract resident auditor, giving me a career path I genuinely love.
+Eventually, my journey through the fellowship opened the door to becoming a yAudit smart contract resident auditor, giving me a career path I genuinely love.

-I have audited several protocols for Electisec since then, like [Sickle](https://reports.electisec.com/reports/05-2024-Sickle-3) and [Sofa Protocol](https://reports.electisec.com/reports/01-2025-Sofa-Protocol).
+I have audited several protocols for yAudit since then, like [Sickle](https://reports.yaudit.dev/reports/05-2024-Sickle-3) and [Sofa Protocol](https://reports.yaudit.dev/reports/01-2025-Sofa-Protocol).

 ## What's the one thing you wish you did differently when starting your auditing journey? 🤔
 Looking back, I wish I had gone *all-in* a lot sooner.
 When I first started competing in audit contests, I'd dedicate 2-3 hours per day: somehow I hadn't understood that my competition was putting in 8+ hours per day and treating competitions as a full-time job.